tgpa/hts-assoc-cli-tool/README.md

 # hts-assoc-cli-tool

-A simple and hastily put together CLI tool that queries a mirror node for accounts with a 0 balance for a specific token ID.
+A simple and hastily put together CLI tool that queries a mirror node for accounts with an exact balance for a specific token ID.
 Results are saved to a CSV file in a format compatible with Calaxy's HTS distrubition tool.

 ## Usage